EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 ![](media/simulator.png)

 ## Step 2.
-Define and Upload the Simulation Data Sample
+Defining and Uploading the Simulation Data Sample

 1. In the list of simulators, click **... > Define Sample** for the simulator you just created.